DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-11-clawing-back-claims-via-support-after-they-have-been-paid.md

 The accredited providers’ filter only shows accredited providers included in the claims submitted by the schools.

-If there are more than 15 accredited providers, a scrollable region is created, and JavaScript is used to add a search box.
+If there are more than 15 accredited providers, we create a scrollable region and use JavaScript to add a search box.
 Typing in the search box updates the list below with accredited providers matching the search term.
 If there are no matches, the list is empty.

-If JavaScript is unavailable, the accredited providers are still within the scrollable region, but the search box is no longer shown.
+If JavaScript is unavailable, the accredited providers are still within the scrollable region, but we no longer show the search box.

-The scrollable region is indicated by a cut-off mid-way through a checkbox, a bottom border and custom styles to display a scrollbar.
+The scrollable region is indicated by a:

+- cut off mid-way through a checkbox
+- bottom border
+- custom styles to display a scrollbar

 The scroll area shows four and a half accredited providers to help users realise that other accredited providers are on the list.
 This smaller height lets users move to a filter below.

-If there are 15 accredited providers or fewer, the accredited providers filter will be displayed as a simple list of checkboxes.
+If there are 15 accredited providers or fewer, we display the filter as a simple list of checkboxes.

-When a school has been selected and the filters have been applied, the remove filter tags are displayed under ‘selected filters’ at the top of the filter panel.
+When a user selects an accredited provider and applies the filters, we display the remove filter tags under ‘selected filters’ at the top of the filter panel.

 #### Schools filter

 The schools’ filter only shows schools that have submitted claims.

-If there are more than 15 schools, a scrollable region is created, and JavaScript is used to add a search box.
-Typing in the search box updates the list below it with schools matching the search term.
+If there are more than 15 schools, we create a scrollable region and use JavaScript to add a search box.
+Typing in the search box updates the list below with schools matching the search term.
 If there are no matches, the list is empty.

-If JavaScript is unavailable, the schools remain within the scrollable region, but the search box is no longer shown.
+If JavaScript is unavailable, the schools remain within the scrollable region, but we no longer show the search box.

-The scrollable region is indicated by a cut-off mid-way through a checkbox, a bottom border and custom styles to display a scrollbar.
+The scrollable region is indicated by a:

+- cut off mid-way through a checkbox
+- bottom border
+- custom styles to display a scrollbar

 The scroll area shows four and a half schools to help users realise that other schools are on the list.
 This smaller height lets users move to a filter below.

-If there are 15 schools or fewer, the school filter will be displayed as a simple list of checkboxes.
+If there are 15 schools or fewer, we display the filter as a simple list of checkboxes.

-When a school has been selected and the filters have been applied, the remove filter tags are displayed under ‘selected filters’ at the top of the filter panel.
+When a user selects a school and applies the filters, we display the remove filter tags under ‘selected filters’ at the top of the filter panel.

 ### Claim search